acibis/data_science_beyonce/README.md

   <img src="./images/bijons.jpg">
 </p>

 <p align="justify">You have surely seen this before, haven't you?
 I like Beyoncé.
 Like, a lot.
 But I'm also aware that nowadays popular music is not so sophisticated.
 Is it?
 What a great question we can answer right now with a little analytic skills!
-Let's go and check, if Freddie Mercury's texts are FAR better than those of Beyoncé (what my boyfriend is constantly pointing out to me, so yes, I will be doing this analysis only to throw it at his face saying "AHHHAAAAAA!".
+Let's go and check, if Freddie Mercury's texts are FAR better than those of Beyoncé (what one of my friends is constantly pointing out to me, so yes, I will be doing this analysis only to throw it at his face saying "AHHHAAAAAA!".
 Back to the post now.)</p>

 What should we do:
  - collect and explore the data